Electric Bike Differences

 Under 750W, 20 mph limit, PAS

 This is the most common type.
 It may or may not come with a throttle.
 As you pedal the bike the motor kicks in and provides assistance.
 This gives you more power for less effort.
 You’ll feel like you have bionic legs!
 The settings can control how much assistance you want.
 They typically have 3-5 settings.
 This type is limited to 20 mph.
 They are allowed on most roads and paths just like a regular bicycle.
-There is no additional licensing required.
-Helmet required on ages 17 and younger.
+And there is no additional licensing required.
+But helmets are required on ages 17 and younger.

 Class 2 – Throttle